Aruba, Bonaire & Curaçao

 Jump aboard a pirate ship for an awesomely cheesy day of fun!
-Jolly Pirates offers a snorkel trip on a pirate ship.
+Jolly Pirates offers a snorkel trip from a large pirate ship.
 On the return, it's open bar!
 They also have a rope swing you can test your jump skills on into the water.

 Dive to a sunken 747 plane